Daniella Pineda: Career

 Pineda's first acting role was in a 2010 episode of Men of a Certain Age, although she created a larger image online; she appeared in several CollegeHumor comedy sketch videos between 2010 and 2011, as well as fashion tutorials on YouTube.
 Her first appearance in film was the 2011 comedy drama Newlyweds, directed by Edward Burns.
 It received mostly positive reviews from critics.

 Pineda later appeared in an episode of The CW's The Vampire Diaries, which functioned as a backdoor pilot for the spin-off series The Originals, which began airing in 2013.
-In February of 2014, her character, the witch Sophie Deveraux, was killed off in the 13th episode, eliminating Pineda from the cast.
-Executive producer Julie Plec later revealed that the character's death was not initially planned but considered suitable for her actions in the series.

-In 2015, Pineda starred in NBC's American Odyssey (first announced the previous year as Odyssey), which follows a team of American soldiers trying to expose a conspiracy.
+In the episode "Crescent City", her character, Sophie Deveraux, was killed off, eliminating Pineda from the cast.
+In 2021, she expressed a desire to return to the show.
+In 2015, Pineda starred in NBC's American Odyssey, which follows a team of American soldiers trying to expose a conspiracy.
 She played a character named Ruby Simms.
 The show was cancelled after one season.

-In October 2017, Pineda had a role in Mr. Roosevelt, a comedy directed by Noël Wells.
+In October 2017, Pineda had a main role in Mr. Roosevelt, a comedy directed by and starring Noël Wells.
 It was a critical success, receiving a full 100% on Rotten Tomatoes from 34 reviews.

-In July 2018, Pineda played Zia Rodriguez in Jurassic World: Fallen Kingdom, her first time appearing in a movie created by a major studio.
+In July 2018, Pineda played Zia Rodriguez in Jurassic World: Fallen Kingdom, her first film role for a major studio.
 Rodriguez, a veterinarian, is part of a mission to rescue dinosaurs from a volcanic eruption.
 Pineda commented on how realistic the dinosaurs in the movie were, with pulsing veins and dilating eyes.
-In another interview, she explained how her character was originally going to have a conversation with Owen Grady (Chris Pratt), in which the former revealed herself to be lesbian, although this dialogue was cut from the final product.
-Pineda explained that this decision was made for time reasons.
+In another interview, she explained how her character was originally going to have a conversation with Owen Grady (Chris Pratt) in which she revealed she was a lesbian; the dialogue was cut for time reasons.

-In 2019, Pineda starred in the horror film Mercy Black as Marina Hess, a woman who was institutionalized for fifteen years after partaking in a ritual to appease the entity "Mercy Black", now finally convinced that the creature was not real, allowing her to go live with her family.
+In 2019, Pineda starred in the horror film Mercy Black as Marina Hess, a woman who has spent 15 years institutionalized after partaking in a ritual to appease the entity Mercy Black, finally becoming convinced that the creature is not real, allowing her to go live with her family.
 In May of the same year, Pineda portrayed Cassidy in the Netflix neo-noir series What/If.
 The show has one ten-episode season to date.

-By April 2019, Pineda had been cast as Faye Valentine in a live-action version of the Cowboy Bebop series.
-It released in 2021.
+In April 2019, Pineda was cast as Faye Valentine in a live-action version of the Cowboy Bebop series.
+It was released in 2021.
 Pineda described her character, who is ethnically Singaporean-Romani, as "a smart-ass" and "fun".
 Unlike in the original anime, the series' version of the character is LGBT.

-In August 2021, Pineda was cast in Plane, starring Gerard Butler in the lead.
+In August 2021, Pineda was cast in Plane, with Gerard Butler in the lead.